Certified Unified Program Agency (CUPA)

 Currently, the Hazardous Materials Disclosure and Chemical Inventory Program for the cities of Brea and Newport Beach are "live".
 The next city scheduled to go live is Costa Mesa.
 Regulated businesses in Costa Mesa will be notified.
 The next scheduled CUPA program to be added to the portal is the Underground Storage Tanks.
 As the project develops further, the number of available forms will grow across many of the CUPA programs.
 EH will be adding cities in a phased approach from now until 2013, then progress to the development of online payments.

 "Connecting Orange County" is our goal and we are very excited to present this alternative method of form submission to the businesses of Orange County.

 The City of Orange is currently in the grant approval phase, and is scheduled to implement E-Submit by 2013.

 Hazardous Occupancy Inspections

 These inspections are also handled by the Fire Prevention Bureau.
 For more information regarding hazardous occupancy inspections, chemical classification or requirements for hazardous materials processes and equipment, refer to those sections included on this web site.
-For more information you may send questions by e-mail to Rosie Flores, or phone (714) 288-2573.
+For more information you may send questions by e-mail to Rosie Flores, or phone (714) 288-2500, option 4.

 *Non-Orange-specific E-Submit information reprinted from the 2011 "CUPA Connection," an annual publication of the County of Orange Healthcare Agency.